 |

-This ETF tracks the FTSE All-World Index.
-This fund is rated
+This fund tracks the FTSE All-World Index.
+This fund is rated higher

-higher than the below funds due to its extraordinary diversification and low
+than the below funds due to its diversification and low cost.

 |

-higher than the below funds due to its extraordinary diversification.
-For
+below funds due to its diversification and its "value"

 |